lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >
+        text: >+
-          Witness a breathtaking spectacle of nature at **Lashi Wetlands Nature Reserve**, a vital haven for diverse
+          Discover a haven for waterbirds at **Lashi Wetlands Nature Reserve**.

-          waterbirds.
-Explore this protected reserve, learn about its ecological
+          Learn about this rare

-          significance, and marvel at the vibrant tapestry of avian life in a stunning
+          alpine wetland ecosystem and vital conservation efforts protecting its unique

-          wetland landscape.
+          biodiversity.
+A perfect spot for birdwatching and nature appreciation.

         image:
           type: ImageBlock
           url: /images/LJ-icon1.jpg